|An American voting booth. Photo from the U at Buffalo (2009)|

 but urgently outside the closed curtains.

-registering her vote and opening
+“Clunk” registered her free vote and opened

 the curtains simultaneously.
-She
+She noted

-noticed the levers now in their upright
+the levers were back in their upright positions.

-positions, turned tall and made her exit.
+She turned tall and graceful to make her exit.

 My blog poems are rough drafts.

-Please respect my copyright.
+Please respect my experiment and my copyright.

 © 2016 Susan L. Chast